bharatnautiyal/Devops_DB/SSH tunnel with MySQL Workbench.md

-# SSH tunnel from MySQL Workbench to connect to a private Amazon MySQL DB EC2 instance that uses a public EC2 instance?
+# Create SSH tunnel from MySQL Workbench to connect to a private Amazon MySQL DB EC2 instance/RDS that uses/only allow a public EC2 instance

 ## Short description ##